buzacott/rhpc_artemis/README.md

 ## Set up

-First of all you need to load the necessary modules and install [`Rhpc`](https://cran.r-project.org/package=Rhpc).
+First we need to load the necessary modules and install [`Rhpc`](https://cran.r-project.org/package=Rhpc).
 Once you have logged into Artemis proceed with the following:

 ```
 module load R/3.6.0